What is Preliminary Tax and Why is it So Important?

 What is Preliminary Tax?

-Preliminary tax is an estimate of the tax you are expected to pay for the current tax year.
-This estimate combines Income Tax, Pay Related Social Insurance (PRSI), and Universal Social Charge (USC).
+In Ireland, Preliminary tax is an estimate of the tax that self-employed individuals and certain companies are expected to pay for the current tax year.
+This estimate is based on your Income Tax, Pay Related Social Insurance (PRSI), and Universal Social Charge (USC).
+It helps to ensure that you pay the correct amount of tax throughout the year.

 How Much Preliminary Tax Should I Pay?